Martin Luther King Jr. assassination location.

-This is the location where Martin Luther King Jr. was assassinated.
+This is the motel where Martin Luther King Jr. was assassinated.

-It is situated at 450 Mulberry Street in Memphis, Tennessee.
+It is located at 450 Mulberry Street in Memphis, Tennessee.

 In the months leading up to the shooting, he had been making frequent trips to Memphis to support African American sanitation workers who were striking for better pay and safety conditions.